dongheenam/dongheenam.info/content/courses/jpn-maths-1/functions/functions-and-graphs/1-introduction.md

 {{% /box %}}

 The domains above are the *largest set of numbers* each function can be defined for.
-We call these domains as *natural domains*.
+We call these domains *natural domains*.
 We can also artificially limit the domain to be smaller than the function's natural domain.

 {{% box %}}